sheepesq/Final_Project/README.md

 ## Presentation ##
 - Our source data is the last four years of May data from [Citi Bike](https://s3.amazonaws.com/tripdata/index.html) to track the changes of rider usage.
-- We have selected this topic to if machine learning can be used to accurately predict rider destination and/or if they are a citibike Subscriber or a Customer (single user), using the above Citi Bike data.
+- We have selected this topic to determine if machine learning can be used to accurately predict rider destination and/or if they are a citibike Subscriber or a Customer (single user), using the above Citi Bike data.

 ## Team Member's Role (Individual Branches) ##
 - Square:[Brian](https://github.com/sheepesq/Final_Project/tree/sheepesq_branch)